Digital quantum magnetism on a trapped-ion quantum computer: Implementation of time evolution on H2

 In reality, DD will not work perfectly because dephasing-type memory errors are not completely coherent over the duration of a single Trotter step, and because the spacing in time between $X$ gates is not perfectly uniform (due to the ion transport performed in between the layers of gates).
 However, we find that the $X$ pulses in our circuit on H2 are to a good approximation uniformly spaced in time.

 An important consideration is that DD significantly increases the number of single-qubit (1Q) gates implemented in the circuit and therefore also the errors resulting from 1Q gates.
 In our circuits, there are roughly five times more 1Q gates with DD than without.
 One might expect that since 1Q gate errors are much smaller than two-qubit (2Q) gate errors on H2 ($\sim3\times 10^{-5}$ compared to $\sim6\times 10^{-4}$ for the $U_{ZZ}(0.5)$ gate used throughout this manuscript), the effect of 1Q gate errors would be negligible.
-While this is likely true for purely incoherent errors, this is not true for coherent under-rotation or over-rotation errors, which can add coherently between the DD pulses in a single Trotter layer.
-We found experimentally that our 1Q gate errors are indeed partially coherent, and from numerics we found that this could lead to noticeable deviations in observables.
+While this is likely true for purely incoherent errors, this is not true for coherent under-rotation or over-rotation errors, which can add coherently between the DD pulses in a single Trotter layer. \diff{By running test circuits in which the transport of a full Trotter circuit was mimicked but only DD gates were applied, we found experimentally that our 1Q gate errors are indeed partially coherent, with a typical over/under rotation error on the order of $\delta\theta\sim 5\times 10^{-3}$ radians.
+Such an error equates to only about a $\delta\theta^2/6\sim 4\times 10^6$ average infidelity contribution to a 1Q gate, considerably less than our typical 1Q gate infidelity.
+However, such errors accrue coherently withing a Trotter step, effectively leading to a shift of the transverse field strength $\delta h\sim 4\delta\theta/(2dt)\sim 4\times 10^{-2}$.
+Numerical estimates of the transverse field susceptibility of $\langle Z_{\rm tot}^2\rangle$ using finite-size extrapolation indicated that such a shift would induce an observable error $\langle Z_{\rm tot}^2\rangle\sim 0.04$, considerably larger than our statistical error bars (and observed experimentally in Trotter circuits without the mitigation technique described below).}

 We reduce the impact of coherent 1Q gate errors by alternating the phase of the $X$ gates performed during DD.
 The 1Q gate native to our hardware is